Bilbao Football Club: Origins

-Unnoficial years
+Unofficial years

 Between 1896 and 1898, the crews of the MacAndrews shipping company and British citizens residing in the area for work reasons were the main contenders of Bilbao FC, who would lose more often than not.
 In order to compete with the teams of British workers, who were clearly superior and more advanced, this group of Basque football pioneers began to recruit several experienced British players such as MacLennan, Butwell, William H. Davies, George Langford, and George Cochran, with the latter having previously played with the English Colony of Barcelona Football Team in Barcelona.

 The usual practice of these meetings between English teams progressively attracted a notable number of followers and curious people, one of them being the young enthusiastic Juan Astorquia, a person very interested in joining the society due to his knowledge of the subject after having studied for four years in a British college in Manchester.
 However, Astorquia felt annoyed by the massive presence of Britons in its ranks and left the club, going on to become the figurehead of a seven-man committee that in 1898, formed what would later become Athletic Club, who unlike Bilbao FC, was almost entirely made of players from Biscay.

 Between 1898 and 1900, the members of both Bilbao FC and Athletic Club, despite not being registered with the Civil Government, continued to maintain their legal personality intact, playing a good number of matches outside of journalistic attention between October and May (at the time, football was only played in the winter while cricket was the sport that occupied the summer).
 Bilbao FC, as both the oldest club and the club with the best organization and clairvoyance when it comes to complying with the Law, was the first to regularize its situation in 1900.